corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 tags:
 - cordform
 - node
-title: Cordform tasks
+title: Cordform task
 ---

 # Cordform tasks

 Corda's `cordformation` Gradle plugin provides the `Cordform` and `Dockerform` tasks.
 They both allow you to automatically generate and configure a local set of nodes for testing and demonstration purposes.
-This page contains information about the operation of the Cordform tasks.
+This page contains information about the operation of the Cordform task.
 Visit the [Dockerform](../../../../../en/platform/corda/4.8/open-source/generating-a-node-dockerform.md) page for Dockerform configuration options.

 * A `Cordform` task creates nodes in the `build/nodes` directory.
 The example `Cordform` task used in this document creates three nodes: `Notary`, `PartyA`, and `PartyB`, however you are free to spin up more nodes, specify what nodes you need on the network, change node names, and update node configurations.
 * `Cordform` tasks require you to deploy each Corda node and database separately.